krobbi/coldest-night/README.md

 * The native macOS icon from versions `0.3.0` and below is poorly formatted and may cause a crash when running the game.
 * There is no native macOS icon between versions `0.4.0` and `0.6.0`.

-# Translating
-The game's GUI and credits are fully translatable, although they are currently only available in English.
-Cutscene dialogue is not yet translatable.

-A table for translation keys in alphabetical order can be found at `resources/translations/text.csv`.

-The credits can be found at `scenes/credits/credits_<locale>.txt`.

-If more than one locale is available to the game, a language menu will appear in the settings menu, otherwise it will be hidden.
-The translation system should respond automatically to the game's loaded locales and `locale/fallback` project setting.

-The story, character names, and other attributes may not be final and may change.

 # Credits
 * Color palette: [Faraway48](https://lospec.com/palette-list/faraway48) by